Three active projects, using AI heavily throughout

 Delivered major releases that grew Desktop from $10M to $100M.
 Owned engineering for enterprise products, VMware View remote virtual desktops and ThinApp Windows application virtualization; personal virtualization with Workstation (Windows and Linux) and Fusion (Mac).
 Technical sponsor of two strategic transactions: acquisition of RTO Software for profile virtualization and OEM of Teradici's PCoIP remote display protocol.

-Founded the Service Performance group in Networks & Operations for advanced ops and high-touch customer engagements.
-Grew organization from six to 35 engineers and architects in US and India.
+Founded the Service Performance group in Networks & Operations for advanced ops.
+Grew the organization from six to 35 engineers and architects in the US and India.

 Improved service reliability by driving bulletproofing and scaling initiatives.
-Managed Akamai's incident response process.
-Defined and measured core platform quality metrics, presented quarterly to CEO and Chief Scientist.
-Owned high-touch customer escalations and events, including: 2006 Olympics, March Madness, Microsoft patch Tuesdays, Hulu's launch, and Apple iPhone launch.
-Designed a unique cache hierarchy setup for long-tail social networking content.
+Led incident response process.
+Owned high-touch customer escalations and events: 2006 Olympics, March Madness, Hulu launch, and Apple iPhone launch.

 Engineering Manager of 20–50 engineers and managers.
 Led technical hiring during company growth, then managed transitions and motivated teams during staff reductions.
 Mentor to other managers, senior engineers, and architects.
 Established processes for development, QA, and release engineering.
 Oversaw technical integration of two acquired companies.